 Accounting is a field full of opportunities.
+An accounting course is as useful as the banking teller training.
 Whether it be in general finance or actual accounting, position openings are just about endless.
 As a matter of fact the Bureau of Labor Statistics expects the demand for accounting positions to increase by 22% between 2008 and 2018.

 While accountants are very well qualified financially minded professionals, those who have earned the CPA credential by way of passing the uniform CPA Exam have truly set themselves apart from the pack.
 CPAs enjoy industry recognition as licensed experts, a deeper level of savvy as it pertains to taxation, laws and rules, as well as higher salaries and better benefits packages.